Recipe Cooked, Photographed and Written by Praveena

 - Black Peppercorn / Whole Black Pepper

-- Take them into a steel vessel / sauce pan.
+Take the veggies into a medium size steel vessel / sauce pan.

-- Bring the soup to boil until it forms bubbles, just like the pic above.
+Bring the soup to boil until it forms bubbles, just like the pic above.
+Add a tablespoon of chopped coriander leaves.
+Switch the flame off.

 - Adjust the salt and spice as per your taste.

-- You can adjust the consistency, by reducing the water quantity.
+- You can adjust the consistency, by reducing / increasing the water quantity.

 - Addition of drum sticks can be skipped, which might not vary the taste of this soup / chaaru.